My Tips for Planning a Trip to Watch Soccer in England

 Okay, let’s assume you have now chosen your game and gotten your tickets.
 How do you get there?

-Either way, understand that all train stations after the game will be, as they say, “heaving.”
-You might as well plan to have a snack or drink in the area after the game.
+Important note: All trains and stations after the game will be, as they say, “heaving.”
+Plan to have a snack or drink in the area after the game, then head over to the station.
+Speaking of which…

 Tip 7: Before and After the Game

 Speaking of this, and for seating at the game, be careful about what colors you wear; if you happen to wear, for example, red at Goodison Park (home of blue Everton), you’ll at least get stares.
 And home-fan pubs might not even let you in!

 If you’re in a smaller town, find out what the local sights are.
 Who knew, for example, that Stoke is the home of Wedgwood China and its museum?
 (I found this out when I went to a game there).
 And I had a great time exploring lovely Reading before a game there.